-- 2.1 The role of the Committee is to assist the board to fulfil its responsibility to shareholders to ensure that: - (a) remuneration policy and practices of the Company are designed to support strategy and promote long-term sustainable success, reward fairly and responsibly, with a clear link to corporate and individual performance, having regard to statutory and regulatory requirements; and - (b) executive remuneration is aligned to company purpose and values and linked to the delivery of the company's long-term strategy. - 2.2 Subject to paragraph 2.3, in particular, the Committee shall consider: - (a) remuneration policies, including base salary, long-term and short-term incentives, minimum shareholding requirements and post-employment shareholding requirements; - (b) remuneration practice and its cost to the Company; - (c) recruitment, service contracts and severance policies; - (d) pension arrangements and other benefits;
+2.1 The role of the Committee is to assist the board to fulfil its responsibility to shareholders to ensure that:

+(a) remuneration policy and practices of the Company are designed to support strategy, reward fairly and responsibly, with a clear link to corporate and Environmental, Social and Governance performance, individual performance, and having regard to statutory and regulatory requirements, and to promote the long-term success of the Company; and

+(b) executive remuneration is aligned to company purpose and values and linked to the delivery of the company's long-term strategy.

+2.2 Subject to paragraph 2.3, in particular, the Committee shall consider:

+(a) remuneration policies, including base salary, long-term and short-term incentives, minimum shareholding requirements and post-employment shareholding requirements;

+- (b) Remuneration practice and its cost to the Company; - (c) Recruitment, service contracts and severance policies; - (d) Pension arrangements and other benefits; - (e) The engagement and independence of external remuneration advisers; and

-- (e) the engagement and independence of external remuneration advisers; and - (f) a review of workforce remuneration and related policies and the alignment of incentives and rewards with culture. - 2.3 The remuneration of the senior independent director and non-executive directors of the board shall be matter for the chair and the executive directors to be decided at a meeting of the board to be determined within the limits set in the Company's articles of association.
+(f) A review of workforce remuneration and related policies and the alignment of incentives and rewards with culture.

+2.3 The remuneration of the senior independent director and non-executive directors of the board shall be matter for the chair and the executive directors to be decided at a meeting of the board to be determined within the limits set in the Company's articles of association.
 No director shall be involved in any decisions as to their own remuneration.